X310N/YTDownloader/README.md

-# Youtube Downloader mad by MaykMendes and X310n
+# Youtube Downloader made by MaykMendes and X310n